 surgery.
 Or it may be used when a person can’t have standard surgery, such as craniotomy.

 The effects of a Gamma Knife treatment occur slowly over time.
 Because of this, it’s

 not for people who need immediate effects.
 Talk with your healthcare provider about

 What are the risks of Gamma Knife radiosurgery?

 All procedures have some risks.
 The risks of this procedure may include:

-If you are pregnant or suspect that you may be pregnant, you should notify your healthcare
+If you are pregnant or suspect that you could be, tell your healthcare provider.
+Radiation

 Your risks may vary depending on your general health and other factors.
 Ask your healthcare

 provider which risks apply most to you.
 Talk with him or her about any concerns you